agentic-layer/sdk-python/README.md

 The SDK automatically configures OpenTelemetry observability.
 You can customize the OTLP exporters using standard OpenTelemetry environment variables: https://opentelemetry.io/docs/specs/otel/configuration/sdk-environment-variables/

+**Note:** The SDK includes a TelemetryFilter that excludes health check endpoints (like `/.well-known/agent-card.json`) from OpenTelemetry traces and metrics to reduce telemetry noise.
+This filtering happens at the ASGI middleware level.

 ## Creating a release

 Create and push a GIT tag like `v0.1.0` and GitHub workflows will build and publish the package to PyPI.